-The MTech (Research) research program is a 2-2.5 year's duration program.
+The M.Tech.
+(Research) research program is a 1 to 2.5 year program.
 The students are expected to be self-motivated and should be able to work well in teams as well as individually.
 It is to be noted that, as in case of M. Tech. program, you can also convert to Ph.D. programme during the course of M.Tech.
 (Research).
-However, you can also change over to Ph.D. programme at the time of submitting your MTech (Research) thesis.
-Following are the guidelines based on experience, for new students, to complete the program in flying colors.
+However, you can also change over to Ph.D. programme at the time of submitting your M.Tech.
+(Research) thesis.

 1. Getting acquainted with the people, facilities in CSA specifically and IISc in general.

-2. Selection of courses (Depending on your intended area of research): The selection includes at least one mathematical or mathematical-oriented course.
-Most of the students take 4 courses to complete the RTP (minimum required is at least 12 credits) in the first semester itself.
-However, you can as well split it depending upon the availability of the required courses.
+2. Selection of courses (depending on your intended area of research): The selection includes at least one mathematics or mathematically-oriented course.
+Most students take 4 courses to complete the Research Training Programme (minimum required is at least 12 credits) in the first semester.
+However, you can choose to take less based on the availability of required courses.

-3. Selection of Research area and guide: Take help from DCC, faculty and senior Research students in the department in this regard.
+3. Selection of Research area and guide: Take help from Departmental Curriculum Committee (DCC), faculty and senior Research students in the department in this regard.
 There will also be a DCC meeting shortly after joining.

-1. Take any advanced course useful for your Research if needed/suggested.
+1. Take any advanced course useful for your Research if required or suggested.

-2. Select the problem and take help from the students working in the same area.
+2. Select the problem and take seek the assistance of students working in the same area.

 3. Start literature survey.

-4. You have to participate in the 'Perspective Seminar' course where students present a comprehensive survey of their area of work from the standpoint of the specific problem of their investigations.
+1. Deliver a 'Perspective Seminar', a comprehensive survey of your area of work from the standpoint of the specific problem under investigation.